Franchise Financing Options

 Do all this before approaching a lender.
 You can start by asking your franchisor for guidance.
 They're eager for you to open and start generating royalties.
 They've already approved you, you've signed a franchise agreement, and both sides should be raring to go (pending your finding the best site if you have a retail concept).

 Think like a lender.
 Lenders seek to minimize their risk.
-Help them feel comfortable not only with the dollars and cents, but with your own character, integrity, and work ethic.
-A lender would rather see a realistic plan asking for more money than an optimistic plan seeking less: they know one of the biggest reasons startups fail is under-capitalization.
+Help them feel comfortable not only with the dollars and cents, but with your character, integrity, and work ethic.
+A lender would rather see a realistic plan asking for more money than an optimistic plan seeking less: they know under-capitalization is one of the biggest reasons startups fail.

 Divide and conquer.
 When looking at the total amount of capital you need to borrow to get started, consider using different sources to fund portions of your total "nut."
 For example, separate your capital requirements into three or more parts: franchise fee, equipment, real estate, and other startup costs.
 Lenders specializing in equipment loans or real estate may be more willing to provide funding than a single, general source.
 It may be easier to find funding for real estate or equipment than for general business purposes.
 If you nail two out of three it may be easier to line up the remaining funding you need.